Top 10 Enterprise Architecture Tools in 2026 & How to Choose

 Who it’s for:

-- Enterprise architects and platform teams that want to centralize tooling in one centrally governed environment.
+• Enterprise architects and platform teams that want to centralize development in a single, governed environment.

 Features

-- AI-native app generation with Clark: Clark AI generates a working app you can refine visually or customize with code.
+• AI-native app generation with Clark: Clark AI generates a working app you can refine with prompts, visually, or customize with code.

 Use cases: Approval workflows and automation, self-service portals, apps for surfacing data, and dashboards.